 Dr. Kathy Hirsh-Pasek is an expert on how young children learn and develop language skills.
 She directs the Infant Language Laboratory at Temple University and is a New York Times bestselling author.
 Her latest book, co-authored with Roberta Michnick Golinkoff, PhD, is “Becoming Brilliant: What Science Tells Us About Raising Successful Children.”

-FIRST THINGS FIRST: What’s the best thing a parent or caregiver can do to support their young child’s healthy development?
+FIRST THINGS FIRST (FTF): What’s the best thing a parent or caregiver can do to support their young child’s healthy development?

-KATHY HIRSH-PASEK: The best thing you can do is have a relationship with your child.
+KATHY HIRSH-PASEK (KHP): The best thing you can do is have a relationship with your child.
 We are a social species.
 Relationships help us learn everything.

 And as part of that relationship, have interactive conversations with your child.
 Babies and young kids learn from having fluid, interactive conversations.
 ‘You speak, I respond,’ in ways that are timely and relevant.